AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

 - vm name is a globally unique name for your VM
 - location is the location you created your RG in above
 - userid is the login id you want to use for your VM
-- password is a very strong password you want to use for the userid above
+- password is a very strong password you want to use for the userid above.
+Azure will force you to have a long, strong password

 This will create a VM with the iot edge runtime already installed and assign it the DNS name [vm name].[location].cloudapp.azure.com   (for example steveiotedgevm.centralus.cloudapp.azure.com).
+This DNS/FQDN is the reason your VM name must be globally unique.

 NOTE:  note the DNS name of your VM, as you will use that later in the IoT Edge setup and to point your MXChip at it